Int64::TryParse Method (String, NumberStyles, IFormatProvider, Int64%)

 All styles, except s cannot represent a hexadecimal number.

 The provider parameter is an IFormatProvider implementation, such as a CultureInfo object or a NumberFormatInfo object, whose GetFormat method returns a NumberFormatInfo object.
 The NumberFormatInfo object provides culture-specific information about the format of s.
-If provider is null, the NumberFormatInfo object for the current culture is used.
+If provider is nullptr, the NumberFormatInfo object for the current culture is used.